University of the Pacific (United States)

 • School of International Studies: One of six undergraduate schools of international studies in America.
 The school offers four Bachelor of Arts in International Relations, Global Studies, International Affairs and Commerce, and Development as well as a minor.
 The school offers a M.A. in Intercultural Relations.
 [The Office of Research and Graduate Studies: Stockton

-U.S. Supreme Court Justice Anthony Kennedy, an adjunct professor, teaches at the McGeorge School of Law.
-The school's programs of study can be found on the school's Academics page.
+An adjunct professor, U.S. Supreme Court Justice Anthony Kennedy, instructs at the McGeorge School of Law.
+The school's study programs may be found on the school's pages of Academics.

 School of International Studies

-The School of International Studies increased its emphasis on social entrepreneurship: In 2006 one of the leading microfinance lenders for Central America, The Katalysis Bootstrap Fund, relocated to the University of Pacific campus, making Pacific the first U.S. University to have a microfinance center operating on its campus.
+The School of International Studies augmented its stress on social enterprising: In 2006 when The Katalysis Bootstrap Fund, a foremost microfinance provider from Central America, moved to the Campus at the University of Pacific, giving Pacific the distinction of being first University in the U.S. to house a microfinance center operation on campus.

-In 2006, the School of International Studies opened The Global Social Entrepreneurship Center.
-According to the center’s site, the center conducts research on Social Entrepreneurship as well as acts as a gathering place of social entrepreneurship.
-The center is in the process of developing a Social Entrepreneurship specialization for its B.A. program as well as a certificate program.
+The School of International Studies started The Global Social Entrepreneurship Center in 2006.
+According to the school’s website, the center performs exploration on Social Entrepreneurship and also functions as an assembly place forf social entrepreneurship.
+The school is in the course of creating a specialization of Social Entrepreneurship for its B.A. studies along with a certificate program.

 Administration